hgyxbll/cheat/README.md

     #define __BASE_FILE__ __FILE__
     #endif

- if the compiler does not (for example GCC does).
+ if the compiler does not (for example GCC does, but use it anyway for portability).

 Tests can then be defined with `TEST(name, block)`, global variables with `GLOBALS(declarations)`, initialization with `SET_UP(block)` and finalization with `TEAR_DOWN(block)`.

-Examples can be found in
- the `example.c` file.
+Examples are in the `example.c` file.

 ### Running Tests